vincentsijben/docker-swarm-persistent-storage/README.md

 # Run this manually:
 docker plugin install rclone/docker-volume-rclone --alias rclone --grant-all-permissions config=/Users/vincent.sijben/Documents/GitHub/docker-swarm-persistent-storage/rclone/config cache=/Users/vincent.sijben/Documents/GitHub/docker-swarm-persistent-storage/rclone/cache
 ```
-In the `docker-compose.rclone.yml` file, you can now set the remote option `[name of config]:[name of digital ocean space]`, for example `digitaloceanspaces:testspace`.
+In the `docker-compose.rclone.yml` file, you can now set the remote option `[name of config]:[name of digital ocean space]`, for example `digitaloceanspaces:spacename`.

 You can rebuild everything using:
 ```